justin2004/weblog/DRAFTS/troubleshooting/README.md

 <!-- Maybe some of you are thinking "wait, monitoring and troubleshooting aren't the same so they require different approaches." -->
 In the software world, the policies in practice mostly seem to think that troubleshooting can be done with monitoring tools.

-BIG) In my experience, IT/Infrastructure policies don't differentiate between monitoring and troubleshooting.
+#### In my experience, IT/Infrastructure policies don't differentiate between monitoring and troubleshooting.

-In the F-16 world, the maintenance team has quite a few devices that provided preplanned telemetry for troubleshooting.
+In the F-16 world, the maintenance team has quite a few devices that provide preplanned telemetry for troubleshooting.
 When there is a problem with an environmental system on the F-16 the maintenance team goes to the tool crib and checks out an environmental control system (ECS) tester.
 It is a big box with a bunch of rubber hoses.
 The box has pressure gauges and some electronics for talking to the ECS computer on board the jet.